Gabonese player collapses and dies during a league match | Goal.com

 "February 28, 2019 marked the official signing ceremony of Daniel Cousin's contract as coach of the Panthers of Gabon," Fegafoot said in a statement.

-Gabon travel to Burundi later on this month in a do or die Afcon qualifier.
+Gabon will travel to Burundi later on this month in a do or die Afcon qualifier.